 Anguilla - Cary is a very small town located in the state of Mississippi.
 With a population of 1,724 people and just one neighborhood, Anguilla - Cary is the 121st largest community in Mississippi.

-When you are in Anguilla - Cary, you'll notice that it is more blue-collar than most other communities in America.
-39.02% of Anguilla - Cary鈥檚 employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Anguilla - Cary is generally considered to be a blue-collar town.
+39.02% of the Anguilla - Cary workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Anguilla - Cary is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Anguilla - Cary who work in sales jobs (13.99%), farm management occupations (9.79%), and office and administrative support (7.83%).

 The citizens of Anguilla - Cary are slightly better educated than the national average of 21.84% for all cities and towns, with 23.01% of adults in Anguilla - Cary having a bachelor's degree or advanced degree.